TomKellyGenetics/DoubletDetection/README.md

 # Notice

-**Do not attempt to run code from this package**

-**This repository is still in progress**
+**This repository is still in development**

-The R implementation of functions provided in the Python version is ongoing.
-This package is not functional yet.
+The testing of R implementation of functions provided in the Python version is ongoing.
+This package is not fully documented yet.
+Please share any problems you encounter in the documentation or functionality of the code as an issue on GitHub.
+Thank you for your patience.

-Contributions to the R implementation are welcome.
+Contributions to the R implementation via pull request are welcome.

 # DoubletDetection

+## Version 2.1.0

 DoubletDetection is an R implementation of a package to detect doublets (technical errors) in single-cell RNA-seq count matrices.